Home Talcum Powder

 Talcum Ovarian Cancer Stat

 Scientific literature going back to the 1960s has suggested a link between talcum powder and ovarian cancer, but there hasn’t been a conclusive determination, according to the FDA.
-Women in these studies used talcum powder around the genital area.

-A study in Cancer Epidemiology, Biomarkers & Prevention found African American women who used talcum powder on their genitals had a 44% increased risk of ovarian cancer.
+A study in Cancer Epidemiology, Biomarkers & Prevention found that African American women who used talcum powder on their genitals had a 44% increased risk of ovarian cancer.

 Is It Safe for Babies?